asvarga/Decaf-LLVM/README.md

 $ ./decaf [PathToProgram]
 ```

-Alternatively, you can add `[PathToDecaf]` to you $PATH and then Decaf files with hashbangs can be run like:
+Alternatively, you can add `[PathToDecaf]` to your $PATH or add a symlink to the `decaf` python script.

+Then `.decaf` files with hashbangs can be run like:

 ```
 $ cd [PathToDecaf]/src/test2